albert118/UTS-Professional-Studio-MyRobotPlot/README.md

 _UTS Professional / Applications Studio Project_

+Created by MyRobotPlot Team Autumn 2022
+Alice Ngyuen, Tatiana Khoury, Albert Ferguson, Lewis Hamilton, Howin Tam, Hugh Ward

+If there are any issues, raise an issue in the issue tracker, and we will try to help!

 My Robot Plot is a project designed to gain an improved understanding towards a specific type of machine learning called Natural Learning Processing, designed to predict and estimate word and sentence generation.
 The basic dataset that will be used by the team will consist of movie plots taken from public data sources, such as Wikipedia.
 The team aims to generate and develop new movie plots based off existing information, and ultimately create a machine learning model that can create understandable and fluent movie plots.
 This exercise will allow for a better understanding of the power of NLP and its subcomponents.

 ### Environment Set up